 RMS vendors typically pick up records from customers and bring them to a secure off-site facility, where they then index the records to allow their customers to keep track of them.
-RMS vendors retrieve stored records for their customers upon request and often perform other services related to the storage, tracking, and shipping of records.
+RMS vendors retrieve stored records for their customers upon request and often perform other services related to the storage, tracking, and shipping of sometimes In each of the records.
 For example, they sometimes destroy stored records on behalf of the customer once preservation is no longer required.